Family of man killed by off-duty officer wants prosecution

 Paola French said her son was a “peaceful and loving soul” who was never aggressive.

-Sanchez, who has been with the LAPD for seven years, is on paid administrative leave that is mandatory after an officer-involved shooting.
+Sanchez has been with the LAPD for seven years.
+He is on paid administrative leave that is mandatory after an officer-involved shooting.

 Associated Press writer Christopher Weber contributed from Los Angeles.